nguyen-nhat-mai/nguyen-nhat-mai.github.io/index.md

 ---
 ### **[CIFAR-10 Image classification](https://github.com/nguyen-nhat-mai/CIFAR-10-image_classification)**

 The mission is to build and try networks (based on popular deep learning network architectures such as VGG, Resnet, ...) on CIFAR-10 dataset to predict the class of the image.
+It is important to understand how data pre-process, parameter changes and architecture of networks affect the performance.
 The popular CIFAR-10 contain 60,000 images of size 32x32.
 Each image belongs to 1 out of 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, trip, truck).
 The evaluation metric is accuracy score.

 ![image](https://user-images.githubusercontent.com/85484281/215329326-83096d2e-2be3-41e3-bf20-12b27bbc17da.png)